-Milanese-Style Tripe is a traditional dish from Milanese cuisine, prepared with veal tripe, celery, carrot, sage, leek, golden onion, borlotti beans, ripe Perini tomatoes, butter, extra virgin olive oil, Grana Padano cheese, and vegetable broth.
-The tripe is cooked slowly in a delicious aromatic broth and served with a generous sprinkle of Grana Padano cheese.
+Milanese tripe is a typical dish of Milanese tradition, prepared with veal tripe, celery, carrot, sage, leek, golden onion, borlotti beans, ripe plum tomatoes, butter, extra-virgin olive oil, Grana Padano cheese and vegetable broth.
+The tripe is cooked slowly in a flavorful aromatic broth and served with a generous sprinkling of Grana Padano.
 It is a tasty and hearty dish, perfect for warming up during the colder months.

-Soak the beans in water for 24 hours to soften them
+Soak the beans in water for 24 hours.

-Blanch it for half an hour in plenty of salted water; drain it and after cutting it into finger-length strips, cook it again for another half hour in more salted water
+Blanch it for half an hour in plenty of salted water; drain it and, after cutting it into strips about the width of a finger, cook it for another half hour in fresh salted water.

-In a saucepan with butter and an equal amount of oil, sauté the finely chopped onions with the celery and carrots cut into very small cubes
+In a saucepan with the butter and an equal amount of oil, sauté the finely chopped onions with the celery and the carrots diced very small.

-Sauté a little, then add the tripe, the tomatoes cut into large cubes, the beans, the sage, a little freshly ground pepper; finally cover with hot vegetable broth and let it cook for about three hours on low heat
+Brown slightly, then add the tripe, the diced tomatoes, the beans, the sage and a little freshly ground pepper; finally cover with boiling vegetable broth and let simmer for about three hours over low heat.

-Serve the tripe on a plate with a generous sprinkle of Grana Padano
+Serve the tripe on a plate with a generous sprinkling of Grana Padano.

 Pot